jrwalker-projects/someegregiouswebsite/content/authors/Valentina-Reportando/_index.md

 - Senior Editorial
 ---

-Valentina reports the world through a Latin American lens.
+Critically reviewed journalist Valentina reports the world through a Latin American lens.
 Documentation of her social media activity accounts for exactly two-thirds of the material in the Library of Congress.